Skip to main content

 Susan Kambrude

-International Student Support Officers provide advice, guidance, information and support to incoming international students.
+International Student Support Advisers provide advice, guidance, information and support to incoming international students.
 They further assist with visa and student permits applications of visiting academic staff, international guests and incoming international students.

 Yatva-Ashande Hinda